- Event Calendar

 Until the 1990s, there had been little tourism here except for campers, fishermen and those looking to take advantage of Mexico’s legal drinking age of 18.
 The municipality’s pristine beaches with clear waters stretched for a hundred miles north or south with almost no development.
 The push to make Puerto Peñasco or Rocky Point a major tourism center was initiated in 1993, with the government joining with private investors to build condominiums and other facilities.
 The goal has been to take advantage of the area’s proximity to the United States and Arizonan’s preference to spend beach weekends here.
 Much of the inspiration for the effort came from the success of Cancun, which was nearly virgin beach before a government/private venture developed it.
 Another reason to look to tourism was the declining catches of fishermen here, due to overfishing and pollution.
 The federal government contributed two billion pesos in infrastructure, especially roadways and an airport and the area was declared a free zone, meaning foreigners could visit the area without a visa.
 One of the first condo/hotel complexes to be built was Plaza Las Glorias in the early 1990s.
 More condos and hotels, as well as restaurants, supermarkets and bars began to appear.

-The airport has started receiving planes from the Los Angeles International Airport and the new highway shortens the drive from California by 100 miles After fishing, tourism is the most important economic activity for the city.
+The new highway shortens the drive from California by 100 miles After fishing, tourism is the most important economic activity for the city.